EnderIce2/rpc-bridge/README.md

 ## macOS

 The steps to install are almost the same.
 The only difference is that if you want the service to work, you will have to use [this script](build/launchd.sh) to install a launch agent that will symlink the `$TMPDIR` to a static path (`/tmp/rpc-bridge/tmpdir`).
 To do so, download it, make it executable (`chmod +x launchd.sh`) and run `./launchd.sh install`.
-You can uninstall the agent by running `./launchd.sh uninstall`.
+You can uninstall the agent by running `./launchd.sh remove`.

 ## Compiling from source